 Department of Mathematics and Computing

-My interests cover the following:
+My research interests cover the following:

-information visualization (software visualization, InfoVis systems design)
+information visualization and visual analytics (software comprehension, infovis systems design)

 The Book (new edition 2014)